gunyarakun/gdbruby/README.md

 ## Precondition

-Your Ruby executable must have debug symbol.
+- Your Ruby executable must have debug symbol.
+- on Linux.

 ## Usage